 Our principal executive offices are located at Building 3, No. 1387 Zhang Dong Road, Shanghai 201203, People's Republic of China.
 Our telephone number at this address is +86-21-6160-1888.
-Our agent for service of process in the United States is CCS Global Solutions, Inc., located at 530 Seventh Avenue, Suite 508, New York, New York 10018.
 Our principal website address is www.51job.com.
-The SEC maintains a website at www.sec.gov that contains reports, proxy and information statements, and other information regarding registrants that file electronically with the SEC using its EDGAR system.
+The information on our websites should not be deemed to be part of this annual report.